georchestra/template/README.md

 **As such, it makes the following main hypotheses**:
  * a single machine, "3 tomcats"-based setup, as described by the [official documentation](https://github.com/georchestra/georchestra/blob/master/doc/setup.md),
  * tomcat connectors configured to bind to ports 8180 (proxy/cas), 8280 (all other webapps), 8380 (geoserver) on localhost,
- * HTTP scheme is the main one (no https except for CAS pages),
+ * HTTPS scheme is assumed on the front web server,
  * english language is the default one,
  * minimal (production) logging level.